What is project C?

 How It Started

-The idea for Project C began while I was at Vox, where I saw firsthand how the news industry was evolving – sometimes too slowly – to meet changing audience behaviors.
+The idea for Project C began while Liz Kelly Nelson was at Vox, where she saw firsthand how the news industry was evolving – sometimes too slowly – to meet changing audience behaviors.
 As more people turned to independent journalists on YouTube, TikTok, Substack and other platforms for news, it became clear that the journalism industry wasn’t fully embracing this shift.
-That realization followed me into my time as a Sulzberger Fellow at Columbia Journalism School, where I focused on the challenges and opportunities of independent journalism in the creator economy.
+That realization followed her into her time as a Sulzberger Fellow at Columbia Journalism School, where she focused on the challenges and opportunities of independent journalism in the creator economy.

 Journalists are increasingly going solo – whether by choice or necessity – yet the industry still lacks dedicated resources to help them build sustainable businesses, maintain high editorial standards, and connect with engaged audiences.
 Project C was born to help fill that gap.